natjiazhan/natjiazhan.github.io/_posts/2025-06-06-Trying-to-Get-Signals-Agent-to-Work.md

 1. ```zero_crossing_rate```

    This measures how often the audio waveform crosses the zero amplitude axis.
 It's commonly used to estimate signal noisiness.
-High ZCR indicates lots of rapid changes — like wind, static, or splashing water.
+High ZCR indicates lots of rapid changes, like wind, static, or splashing water.
 Lower values suggest more tonal or stable sources, like engines or fans.

 2. ```autocorrelation```